zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-08-22-Cryoembedding-Protocol.md

 title: Protocol for Cryoembedding Tissues in OCT Media for Cryosectioning (for FISH, Immunofluorescence, and LCM)
 date: '2023-08-22'
 categories: Protocols
-tags: [DNA, RNA, PAXgene, Fixative, Pocillopora, Protocol]
+tags: [PAXgene, Fixative, Pocillopora, Protocol]
 ---

 ## Protocol for Cryoembedding PAXgene-fixed Tissues in OCT Media for Cryosectioning (for FISH, Immunofluorescence, and LCM)